erSubhashThapa/100daysofcode/r2-log.md

   I have been thinking about this math problem nonstop.
 I dreamed about it all night.

+  ### Here's the progress I made yesterday:

   Yesterday I called my friend [Shaily Hakimian](https://twitter.com/hakimian45) who is a math tutor.
-Also [Jerami](https://twitter.com/CodeAndLonely) has been helping too.
 Shaily said we should brainstorm on bitpaper.io a whiteboard site.
+[Jerami](https://twitter.com/CodeAndLonely) has been helping too and joined the whiteboard.

   <img src="log_imgs/bitpaper_4-14.PNG"  width="500"/>

-  Talking it out and trying to explain the problem to Shaily and Jerami helped me abstract my problem into an equation.
+  Talking it out and trying to explain the problem to Shaily and Jerami helped me ***abstract my problem into an equation.***

   I then posted the problem on [Simbi](https://simbi.com/dashiell-bark-huss/math-help)